affinda/affinda-python/docs/models.md

 **Arguments**:

 - `file`: File as binary data blob.
-Supported formats: PDF, DOC, DOCX, TXT, RTF, HTML, PNG, JPG, TIFF, ODT, XLS, XLSX, ZIP.
+Supported formats: PDF, DOC, DOCX, TXT, RTF, HTML, PNG, JPG, TIFF, ODT, XLS, XLSX.
 - `url`: URL to download the document.
 - `data`: Create resume or job description directly from data.
 - `collection`: Uniquely identify a collection.
+- `document_type`: The document type's identifier.
+Provide if you already know the document type.
 - `workspace`: Uniquely identify a workspace.
 - `wait`: If "true" (default), will return a response only after processing has completed.
 If "false", will return an empty data object which can be polled at the GET endpoint until